McDonald's Announces Global Commitment to Support Families With Increased Focus on Happy Meals

 McDonald's is the world's leading global foodservice retailer with over 37,000 locations in over 100 countries.
 Approximately 90% of McDonald's restaurants worldwide are owned and operated by independent local business men and women.

 The Alliance for a Healthier Generation empowers kids to develop lifelong healthy habits by ensuring the environments that surround them provide and promote good health.
 More than 25 million children have been helped by Healthier Generation's work with schools, communities and businesses across the country.
 Make a difference at HealthierGeneration.org and join us on Facebook and Twitter.

-*20 major markets: U.S., Canada, Brazil, Argentina, U.K., France, Germany, Austria, Spain, Netherlands, Italy, Poland, Sweden, Switzerland, Russia, Hong Kong, China, Japan, Taiwan and Australia.
+*20 major markets: U.S., Canada, Brazil, Argentina, U.K., France, Germany, Austria, Spain, Netherlands, Italy, Poland, Sweden, Switzerland, Russia, Hong Kong, China, Japan, and Australia.